Keeping reusable coffee cups on the menu

 Reusables CAN be used safely and accepting them doesn’t have to be complicated – in fact it can be super simple!
 That’s why in partnership with Better Food Co we’ve developed the following guidance:

 Customer places their clean reusable cup (lid off) on a designated spot on the counter or a tray, and steps back two metres.

 The barista extracts the coffee into a normal crockery cup or espresso shot glass and streams the milk, as required.
 Moving the tray to the coffee machine if needed.

 Without touching the customer’s reusable cup, the attendant pours the coffee and milk into the customer’s cup (no latte art!), takes the tray back to till and steps back two metres for the customer to collect.

 The customer enjoys coffee in their favourite reusable coffee cup and reduces single-use cups.
 High five to you!

-We need businesses to make reusables mainstream again, so that’s why we’re asking them to pledge to re-introduce reusables in time for Plastic Free July.
-And to tell us on social via #ContactlessCoffee so we can offer support and encouragement.
+We need businesses to make reusables mainstream again, so that’s why we’re asking them to pledge to re-introduce reusables and to tell us on social via #ContactlessCoffee so we can offer support and encouragement.